CassiusBlackX/ros_melodic_cpp_opencv_yolov5/README.md

 # ros_melodic_cpp_opencv_yolov5
-this is a catkin workspace which built for visual detection.
+this is a catkin workspace which built for visual detection, originally for ros melodic, but can also work on ros noetic with a little modification.

 ## cunstruction
 + `vision_opencv` is the official package for `cv_bridge` compatible, and should not be changed